jouvetg/glamod/_sources/00_project/project.md

 ### Common pitfalls to avoid

 1. **Unrealistic glacier growth**: If your glacier grows indefinitely:
    - Your ELA/Temperature might be too low
-   - Check your accumulation parameters

 2. **Too rapid glacier retreat**: If the glacier disappears too quickly:
    - Your ELA/Temperature might be too high
-   - Check your ablation parameters

 3. **Poor match with observations**:
    - Don't expect perfect agreement - models are simplified representations